segmentio/segment-docs/src/unify/index.md

 Use Segment Unify, formerly known as Profiles, for a complete view of your customers.

 With [Identity Resolution](#identity-resolution), track every interaction across the entire user journey to create unified, real-time customer identities.
-View user profiles in one place through the [Profile Explorer](#profile-explorer) in the Segment app.
+View user profiles in one place through the [Profile explorer](#profile-explorer) in the Segment app.
 Use the [Profile API](#profile-api) to programmatically query user profiles, traits, and events.

 You can then use this interaction data with customer engagement tools, such as Engage, to deliver personalized, omnichannel experiences.